DarkFader13/The_Git_Good_Repo/README.md

 - **Merge**: Combine two versions (branches) into one.
 - **Fork**: Copy someone’s project to work on it.
 - **Pull Request (PR)**: Ask to add your changes to someone else’s project.

+## Simple Terminal Glossary

+- **pip install**: installs python packages to the current environment / codespace the terminal is in
+- **python -c""**: excutes python script (within quotes) directly from terminal without needed a file script